Top 10 Best Sites

 love when it arrives.”

-Personally, I firmly believe it’s simply a matter of what’s best for the individual.
+Personally, I firmly believe it’s simply a matter of what’s best for the individual single person.
 And as any psychiatrist will tell you, “All of us are wired uniquely different.”

 Some gravitate toward being alone, enjoy lots of “me” time and love their personal space.
 They have other priorities in life that don’t include marriage — hobbies, career, friends, sports and even immediate family.